zalando/zalando.github.io/.github/PULL_REQUEST_TEMPLATE.md

 _What types of changes does your code introduce?
 Put an `x` in all the boxes that apply:_
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Configuration change
 - [ ] Refactor/improvements